POSTECH-CVLab/PeRFception/index.md

 <!-- {: .fs-9 }
 {: .fs-6 .fw-300 } -->

-[Get started now](./get_started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }[Paper](https://openreview.net/pdf?id=MzaPEKHv-0J){: .btn .fs-5 .mb-4 .mb-md-0 } [Code](https://github.com/POSTECH-CVLab/PeRFception){: .btn .fs-5 .mb-4 .mb-md-0 } [Quick Video](TBD){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](./get_started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }[Paper](https://openreview.net/pdf?id=MzaPEKHv-0J){: .btn .fs-5 .mb-4 .mb-md-0 } [Code](https://github.com/POSTECH-CVLab/PeRFception){: .btn .fs-5 .mb-4 .mb-md-0 } [Quick Video](){: .btn .fs-5 .mb-4 .mb-md-0 }
 ---

 ## Acknowledgement

 We appreciate reviewers for their constructive comments and valuable suggestions.
 We have updated our paper to reflect them.
-Moreover, thanks for offering a great free logo generation tool in the link [here](https://www.squarespace.com/logo).
+In addition, we were able to complete this work since two nice datasets, CO3D and ScanNet were publicly avaialable.
+Lastly, thanks for offering a great free logo generation tool in the link [here](https://www.squarespace.com/logo).
 We have made the logo using publicly available icon and fonts.